 The Second Plane of Development

-Maria Montessori divided human development into Four Planes of Development, each defined by needs and sensitivity to learning.
-The second plane, characterized by Montessori as ‘the Metamorphic Age,’ is from age 6 to 12.
-This is the period of intellectual growth, socialization, reasoning, imagination, cultural interest and a heightened sense of social justice.
+Maria Montessori divided human development into four planes, each defined by needs and learning sensitivity.
+The second plane, characterized by Montessori as ‘the Metamorphic Age’, is from age 6 to 12.
+This is a period of intellectual growth, socialization, reasoning, imagination, cultural interest, and heightened social justice awareness.
 To address all these needs, the Elementary curriculum must be vast and engaging.
-At Unity Academy of Chicago, the Elementary curriculum builds on the goals of the Primary curriculum and offers learning opportunities in harmony with the teachings and values of Islam.
+An interdisciplinary approach to teaching subjects (language, math, geometry, history, geography, botany, and zoology) through big-picture stories that spark children’s interest is presented to students, leading them to explore and discover the curriculum systematically, following a scope-and-sequence of materials.

 The following are highlights of our program: